UGANDA

 Abayuuti's story

 Abayuuti Climate Action Network (ACAN) began in 2020 doing community cleanups in the slum areas of Kampala, the capital city of Uganda.
 In the same year, Uganda was hit by floods in various parts of the country and they began organising various relief projects for flood-displaced people.
-As the year went by, Uganda continued to face severe flooding and tens of thousands of people were being displaced while many people lost lives and property.
+As the year went by, Uganda continued to face severe flooding and tens of thousands of people were being displaced while many people lost their lives and property.

-Farming
+Sustainable Farming

 Education